 To establish the first ever non-investment, portfolio operations function, that would be dedicated to workout, restructuring and special situations.
-Eastward worked carefully with the client in diligence to establish parameters of the role.
+Eastward worked carefully with the client to establish parameters of the role.
 A limitation was that the role was required to be based in Austin.

 Once scope was established and timelines agreed, we agreed upon a retained search campaign.
 We jointly developed the responsibilities of the role and function, a go-to-market narrative and search toolkit, including job descriptions, scorecards and dashboard.
 Eastward carefully mapped the market for individuals who fit the exact brief.